Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Oh, yeah.

-But also, I'm sure Santa'd have some meth for him, surely.
+But also, I'm sure Santa would have some men.

 How do you think those elves work so hard?